Updated June 14, 2023

 Key Differences Between Apache Hive and Apache Spark SQL

-- Hive is known to make use of HQL (Hive Query Language) whereas Spark SQL is known to make use of Structured Query language for processing and querying of data
+- Hive is known to make use of HQL (Hive Query Language), whereas Spark SQL is known to make use of Structured Query language for processing and querying data.

-- Hive provides access rights for users, roles as well as groups whereas no facility to provide access rights to a user is provided by Spark SQL
+- Hive provides access rights for users, roles, and groups, whereas Spark SQL provides no facility to provide access rights to a user.

-- Hive provides the facility of selective replication factor for redundant storage of data whereas spark SQL, on the other hand, does not provide any replication factor for storing data
+- Hive provides the facility of selective replication factor for redundant data storage, whereas spark SQL, on the other hand, does not provide any replication factor for storing data.

-- As JDBC, ODBC and thrift drivers are available in Hive, we can use them to generate results whereas in case of Apache Spark SQL we can retrieve results in the form of Datasets and DataFrame APIs if Spark SQL is run with another programming language
+- As JDBC, ODBC, and thrift drivers are available in Hive, we can use them to generate results, whereas, in the case of Apache Spark SQL, we can retrieve results in the form of Datasets and DataFrame APIs if Spark SQL is run with another programming language.

 - There are several limitations:

-- Row-level updates and real-time OLTP querying is not possible using Apache Hive whereas row-level updates and real-time online transaction processing is possible using Spark SQL.
+- Row-level updates and real-time OLTP querying are not possible using Apache Hive, whereas row-level updates and real-time online transaction processing is possible using Spark SQL.

-- Provides acceptable high latency for interactive data browsing whereas in Spark SQL the latency provided is up to the minimum to enhance performance.
+- Provides acceptable high latency for interactive data browsing, whereas, in Spark SQL, the latency is up to the minimum to enhance performance.

-- Hive, like SQL statements and queries, supports UNION type whereas Spark SQL is incapable of supporting UNION type.
+- Hive, like SQL statements and queries, supports the UNION type, whereas Spark SQL is incapable of supporting the UNION type.

 Apache Hive and Apache Spark SQL Comparision Table